 2. Pocket Doors Improve the Bathroom’s Outlook

-The primary reason anyone thinks about pocket doors is that they look fantastic.
-Pocket doors improve the appearance of both conventional and modern bathroom layouts.
-A swinging door takes the focus away from the aesthetic feel of a room, whereas the disappearing pocket door gives style and interest to even the most basic bathroom.
+The main reason people think about pocket doors is that they look great.
+Pocket doors enhance the aesthetics of both traditional and modern bathroom designs.
+A swinging door detracts from a room's visual appeal, however a disappearing pocket door adds flair and interest to even the most basic bathroom.

 Image Source: decorpad.com